 Lately, my Facebook feed has been filled with ads for KNOW foods Keto KNOW Better Waffles.
-They look impressive (if you are low-carbing) with their claims of no gluten, no grains, no preservatives.
+They look impressive if you’re currently attending keto diet school (if you are low-carbing) with their claims of no gluten, no grains, no preservatives.
 Of course, I had to investigate.

 What’s in them for $10 for 4 waffles?
 Water, almonds, allulose, dried egg whites, fiber, flax, coconut flour, chia and a few more.
 Sounds okay so far…but wait, what is allulose?

 The food giant Tate & Lyle manufactures all sorts of products like “calorie reduction solutions” and texturants like starches.
 Dolcia Prima is a new sweetener product made from allulose, which they call a “rare sugar.”
 Apparently, it is naturally occurring in figs, raisins, and certain other foods.
 Sounds healthy so far, right?